-Sony Open in Hawaii Past Winners & Results By Year
+Sony Open in Hawaii Past Winners and Results By Year

 The Sony Open in Hawaii is, for many golfers, the first PGA Tour event of the calendar year.
 There can be fewer better workplaces to return to after the festive break than Waialae Country Club, with brilliant weather all but guaranteed and a course that might easily be confused for paradise.
 It is one of the most stunning courses used by the PGA Tour.
 Waialae also regularly provides some cracking early year entertainment for golf fans, as low scores and tight finishes are the norm in the Sony Open.